Audiveris/audiveris/docs/_pages/ui_foundations/selection.md

 ![](../assets/images/containers_popup.png)

-For example, the popup above allows to access the containers related to current mouse location:
+For example, the popup above allows to access -- beside chords, inters and glyphs -- the containers related to current mouse location:
 * Time slot,
 * Measure,
 * Staff,